Hoshi Tōru: Career

 After the Meiji Restoration, he enjoyed the patronage of Mutsu Munemitsu and entered into the service of the new Meiji government, serving as head of the Yokohama Customs Office.
 At one point he precipitated a minor diplomatic incident over a disagreement with British minister Harry Smith Parkes over what kanji to use in translating the title of “queen” as in Queen Victoria, and refusing to agree to Parkes's position, resigned his post.

 On his return to Japan from England, Hoshi entered the Ministry of Justice, and was outspoken in his criticism of the hanbatsu, or clan-based politics, and what he perceived as the weak position of the Japanese government over the revision of the imequal treaties with the western powers.
 He was briefly expelled from Tokyo under the Peace Preservation Law and forbidden to publish in 1887 and jailed in 1888.
 Hoshi left Japan for the United States and Canada in 1888 soon after his release, remaining for a year, and continued on to England and Germany, only returning to Japan in 1890.

 In 1892, he was elected to the House of Representatives of Japan in the 1892 General Election under the Liberal Party and became Speaker of the House in May 1892.
 However, he was removed from office in December 1893 following a vote of no confidence.
 Well versed in legal issues concerning the United States from his time as Resident Minister in Washington, D.C., from 1896 to 1898, Hoshi was scheduled to be appointed Foreign Minister under the 1st Ōkuma administration; however, due to internal political issues within the Kenseitō party, the appointment never came through.
 Instead, Hoshi was appointed Communications Minister in the 4th Itō administration in October 1900.

 Corruption scandal and death

 He also left the Kenseitō to join Itō’s party, Rikken Seiyūkai.
 However, the same month he was accused by the newspaper Mainichi Shimbun of involvement in a corruption scandal within the Tokyo City Assembly.
 Although he protested his innocence, he was forced to resign three months later due to a relentless campaign against his name by the newspaper.
-In March 1901, he was found innocent due to lack of evidence, but during the middle of the trial he was assassinated by a middle-aged man with a short sword.
+In March 1901, he was found innocent due to lack of evidence, but during the middle of the trial he was assassinated by Iba Sōtarō (伊庭 想太郎) with a short sword.